john-kheir/ovcdoc_public/Sysadmin/connect.md

 So in order to access you OpenvCloud environment you have two options, get direct or indirect access to the git repository:

-- Direct access requires that you know the credentials for opening an SSH connection to ovc_git
+- **Direct access** requires that you know the credentials for opening an SSH connection to ovc_git
-- Indirect access (recommended) requires that have the AYDO credentials in order to first clone the git repository of your local machine, in order get to the the keys to access ovc_git and all other docker containers, and update the configuration, which you will be pushing back to the central repository at AYDO, from where they get in turn pulled to ovc_git.
+- **Indirect access** (recommended) requires that have the AYDO credentials in order to first clone the git repository of your local machine, providing you  the keys to access ovc_git and all other docker containers in the master cloud space, and update the configuration, which you will be pushing back to the central repository at AYDO, from where it gets in turn pulled to ovc_git, making your changes effective.

 ## Accessing ovc_git indirectly